-As the name suggests, Python-Django tech stack is based on python language and uses the Django framework for back-end development.
-With Apache as the server and MySQL database, this tech stack is an ideal choice when you want to build a quick web application, like an MVP.
+As the name suggests, the Python-Django tech stack is based on python language and uses the Django framework for back-end development.
+With Apache as the server and MySQL database, this tech stack is an ideal choice when you want to build a quick web application, as an MVP.

 MERN is an abbreviation for MongoDB, Express.js, React/Redux, and Node.js.
 Again, this is a full-stack that uses ReactJS for front-end development and NodeJS for back-end development.
 MERN is a popular choice for building responsive single-page applications and large web applications.